Jeangu Macrooy: De Nationale 2021 Test

+Even tot hier

+On 29 April 2023, Macrooy performed a song in the television show Even tot hier.
+He sung a parody on his song “Birth Of A New Age”.
+The parody was about Olga Commandeur leaving television after 23 years.

+In April 2023, he also appeared in an episode of the television game show Alles is Muziek.

 Personal life

-Macrooy has a twin brother, Xillan Macrooy, who is also a singer and one of the backing vocalists in Jeangu Macrooy's band.
-The two have also collaborated on the song "Second Hand Lover" from Macrooy's album Horizon.
+Macrooy has a sister and a twin brother, Xillan Macrooy, who is also a singer and used to be one of the backing vocalists in Jeangu Macrooy's live band.
+The two have also collaborated on the songs "Crazy Kids" from Jeangu Macrooy's debut album 'High On You' and "Second Hand Lover" from Macrooy's sophomore album Horizon.

-Jeangu has spoken about the importance of being an openly gay role model for young Surinamese people, a country where gay culture is often considered a taboo subject.
+Jeangu has spoken about the importance of being an openly gay role model for young Surinamese people, a country where queerness is often still considered a taboo subject.